More powerful multiple testing under dependence via randomization: Conclusion

 \section{Conclusion}

 Stochastic rounding is a simple way to improve power for multiple testing procedures with e-values, and also procedures based on p-values that a priori appear to have nothing to do with e-values.
-We have primarily discussed the use of stochastic rounding to improve the e-BH and BY procedures for FDR control, and we also demonstrated that the idea works for other multiple testing procedures.
-In addition, we describe how one can use stochastic rounding to improve post-selection inference with false coverage rate control \citep{benjamini_false_discovery_2005,xu_post-selection_inference_2022} in \Cref{sec:posi}.
+We have primarily discussed the use of stochastic rounding to improve the e-BH and BY procedures for FDR control, and we also demonstrated that the idea works for other multiple testing procedures, such as closed testing or post-selection inference with confidence intervals.
+We also illuminate some connections between stochastic rounding and using e-values as weights for p-value procedures in \Cref{sec:weighting}.

+An open question that remains for stochastic rounding is: what is the rounding scheme that maximizes expected discoveries for each realization of e-values?
+For each realization, we can choose a different rounding scheme if necessary, since our randomization is independent of the e-values.
+As evidenced by \UEBH\ being more powerful than \RtwoEBH, some rounding schemes are powerful than others.
+We have not proven optimality of \UEBH\ or for any of our randomized e-BH procedures, so either proving their optimality or deriving a novel optimal procedure would complete the picture of what the best randomization is.

-Despite hesitations that may arise to use these randomized methods in practice, we believe our results are of significant theoretical and methodological interest.
+Despite hesitations that may arise in using these randomized methods in practice, we believe our results are of significant theoretical and methodological interest.
 At the very least, our results should be quite surprising to the reader, since even the possibility that randomization can (usually strictly) improve the power of deterministic procedures in multiple testing has not been previously considered, let alone constructively demonstrated.

-\paragraph{Acknowledgments} We thank Ruodu Wang for his insightful comments and discussions including pointing out the application of stochastic rounding to admissible p-value merging in \Cref{sec:admissible}.
+\paragraph{Acknowledgments} We thank Ruodu Wang for his insightful comments and discussions, including pointing out the application of stochastic rounding to admissible p-value merging in \Cref{sec:admissible}.